 Welcome to the Marystown Volunteer Fire Department!
 It is our pleasure to provide this website to you, the viewing public.
 Please take a moment to browse our department and meet our Firefighters.

-Our Department has a fleet which consists of a Fire Chief's Vehicle(Unit #1), Ladder Truck(Ladder #1), 2 Pumper Trucks(Engine #2 & #3), 2 Rescue Vehicles(Rescue #4 & #6), Pick-up Truck(Mobile #5), SUV, a Hovercraft(Rescue #1), and a Hazmat Unit.
+Our Department has a fleet which consists of a Fire Chief's Vehicle(Unit #1), Ladder Truck(Ladder #1), 2 Pumper Trucks(Engine #2 & #3), 2 Rescue Vehicles(Rescue #4 & #6), Pick-up Truck(Mobile #5), and a Hovercraft(Rescue #7).
 We also have our first Fire Truck - Engine #1, a 1967 Dodge, on display in our Gerard J. Kelly Memorial Firefighters Heritage Museum!

 Feel free to also follow us on Facebook at https://www.facebook.com/MYSTVolFireDept/ and Twitter @MYSTVolFireDept.